Skip to main content

 Here are just a few ports you should be extra careful with when forwarding:

-• Port 80: Used to access the webGUI without SSL - unless you've rebound access to another port on the Management Access settings page.
-Forwarding this port by default will allow you to access the webGUI remotely, but without SSL securing the connection, devices in between your browser and the server could "sniff" the packets to see what you're doing.
-If you want to make the webGUI remotely accessible, install the Unraid Connect plugin, which can provide a secure remote access solution that utilizes SSL to ensure your connection is fully encrypted.
+• Port 80: Used to access the WebGUI without SSL - unless you've rebound access to another port on the Management Access settings page.
+Forwarding this port by default will allow you to access the WebGUI remotely, but without SSL securing the connection, devices in between your browser and the server could "sniff" the packets to see what you're doing.
+If you want to make the WebGUI remotely accessible, install the Unraid Connect plugin, which can provide a secure remote access solution that utilizes SSL to ensure your connection is fully encrypted.

-• Port 443: Used to access the webGUI with SSL.
+• Port 443: Used to access the WebGUI with SSL.
 This is only better than port 80 if you have a root password set.
-If no root password is set and you forward this port, unauthorized users can connect to your webGUI and have full access to your server and any data on it.
-In addition, if you forward this port without using the Unraid Connect plugin, attempts to connect to the webGUI through a browser will present a security warning due to the lack of an SSL certificate.
+If no root password is set and you forward this port, unauthorized users can connect to your WebGUI and have full access to your server and any data on it.
+In addition, if you forward this port without using the Unraid Connect plugin, attempts to connect to the WebGUI through a browser will present a security warning due to the lack of an SSL certificate.
 Consider making life easier for yourself and utilize the Unraid Connect plugin to enable simple, safe, and secure remote access to your Unraid systems.

 • Port 445: Used for SMB (shares).
 If you forward this port to your server, any public shares can be connected to by any user over the internet.
 Generally speaking, it is never advisable to expose SMB shares directly over the internet.
 If you need the ability to access your shares remotely, we suggest utilizing a WireGuard VPN to create a secure tunnel between your device and the server.
 In addition, if the flash device itself is exported using SMB and this port is forwarded, its contents can easily be deleted and your paid key could easily be stolen.
 Just don't do this.